Seq # 275020950

 Bionomics

 Larvae live at the underside of the leaf, perhaps in springtime more often on the buds.
-Fully developed cases in late April, early May.
+Fully developed cases can be found in late April, or early May.

 No pictures yet!